 The regulation also would allow any employee of a healthcare provider to refuse to treat any individual receiving any services that would violate the employee’s moral beliefs.
 Could it be worse?

-Latina’s reproductive rights are already at stake, especially for low-income latinas who are alienated at the time of receiving health services.
-Thus they are denied a basic human right; the access to health.
+Latina’s reproductive rights are already at stake, especially for low-income Latinas who are alienated at the time of receiving health services.
+Thus they are denied a basic human right; access to health.

 In an effort to not discriminate against religious and moral beliefs on abortion issues, these regulations at the same time discriminate against a disadvantaged group: women, moreover low-income women.
 It has taken just a couple of decades to turn aside the efforts of women and concerned society.
 When the Convention on the Elimination of Discrimination against Women (CEDAW) was created, it recommended to States Parties in its 12th article to provide appropriate reproductive health services for women.

-As mentioned before, low-income latinas frequent more often community health services where they can receive several necessary services.
+As mentioned before, low-income Latinas frequent community health services where they can receive several necessary services.
 The National Association of Community Health Centers released a report on June 16th concerning the lack of reimbursement for language services provided at community health centers (CHCs).
 This report states that the reimbursement for translation services is optional and currently only 12 states and DC have decided to do it.
-So we have thirty-eight states that do not care about giving a human service to non-english-speakers, without recognizing diversity, and furthermore violating human rights.
+So we have thirty-eight states that do not care about giving a human service to non-English speakers, without recognizing diversity, and furthermore violating human rights.

 I believe this is proof of the theory of ascending and descending cycles in historical achievements concerning human and civil rights.
 In the 14th century, Venetian women who believed they were already empowered by gaining access to public spaces, control of businesses, and access to education never imagined that the generations of women in the following centuries were going to suffer and get degraded again.
 Now feminists of the 60s can’t imagine that we have to fight back again.